Osstem-AI/3DTeethSeg/README.md

 * Pygco

 # Usage
-To run this code, please see the instruction below for more details.
+To run this code, please follow the commands below for more details.
 ```
 pip install -r requirements.txt
 ```